vegaprotocol/documentation/versioned_docs/version-v0.74/concepts/governance/treasury.md

 Anyone with enough VEGA tokens can vote on and submit proposals to [allocate treasury assets](#how-to-allocate-the-treasury) based on discussions in the community.

-* To vote a proposal, you need at least 1 VEGA, but the minimum amount can vary per proposal type.
+* To vote on a proposal, you need at least 1 VEGA, but the minimum amount can vary per proposal type.
 Check the [block explorer ↗](https://explorer.fairground.wtf/network-parameters) for each `minVoterBalance`.
 * How many VEGA you need to submit a proposal depends on the type.
 Check the [block explorer ↗](https://explorer.fairground.wtf/network-parameters) for each `minProposerBalance`.

 ## Treasury basics